 Constantly comparing your son with others is not a fair game.
-It will impact his self-worth and can make him grow into an insecure individual always seeking validation from others.
+It will impact his self-worth and self-esteem and can make him grow into an insecure individual always seeking validation from others.
 Further on, it will hinder the other relationships he will develop in life.
 Stop comparing your son with others and appreciate him for who he is.
-As a mother, encourage him to hone his existing skills that pressuring him to pick up something that others’ sons are doing.
+As a mother, encourage him to hone his existing skills pressuring him to pick up something that others’ sons are doing.

 Be Authoritative, Not Authoritarian

 Authoritative mothers are warm yet firm.
 They love and support their children but also keep a close eye on their progress in studies and protect them from unwanted associations.
 On the other hand, authoritarian mothers are unsupportive, cold, lack empathy, and abusive.
 They also are strict.
 Being authoritative will give your son a healthy environment to grow and learn.
 Authoritarian parenting, on the other side, can lead to emotional issues and depression.

 Do Not Interfere In His Marriage

 Do you interfere in your son’s marriage with unsought advice, playing the referee, or complaining about your daughter-in-law?
 Or do you drop at their place any time and overstay your visit?
 Stop doing that immediately.
 Your son has his family now and has to take care of them.
 Of course, you are a part of it.
 However, two people in the marriage should not be influenced by another person.
 Maintain a close bond with your daughter-in-law and your son but also enough distance so they don’t feel annoyed lest they start making you feel unwanted.

 Do Not Pressurize

 Pressurizing someone to do or not do something never works.
 Your son is no exception.
 It only creates undercurrents of tension and resentment in the relationship.
 If you think your son needs guidance, discuss it with him over lunch.
 But let the final decision and its consequences be entirely his.